Debt as Power

 This financialised model that began with Thatcher and flourished under Labour has, however, created a new choke point.
 As the bankers found, much like those miners many years before, control over the economy’s fuel gives you power.
 That’s why banks can rig the market, ignore the government, and pay themselves huge bonuses in the midst of a recession.

 However, this is only half the story.
 For every creditor there must be a debtor and both are necessary.
 While the creditors – the banks – have realised their power, the debtors – everyone else – haven’t.
 A glance at the level of private debt reveals just how much potential there is.
+Look for insolvency service contact information online to get in touch with financial experts who can help business leaders who need help with debt management.

 Student debt now stands at an estimated £40.3bn, while a combination of stagnant pay and high living costs has left Britain’s average family with unsecured loans worth £7944 each – a staggering total of £210bn of unsecured debt.
 It is a severe drag on an already knackered economy.
 Suppose, though, if people refused to repay.